MCDevKit/cmcc-docs/json-templating-engine/cli.md

 - `--safe-mode`: Disable functions that are marked as unsafe (primarily file system functions).
 Useful when running templates from untrusted sources.
 - `--server-mode`: Disable functions that require the Minecraft client to be installed (e.g. `getMinecraftInstallDir`).
 Intended for server-side or CI environments.
 - `--workers`: Set the maximum number of concurrent workers used during compilation.
 Defaults to `1`.
+- `--cpu-profile`: Write a CPU profile to a file.
+Intended for diagnosing performance.

 ## Actions